Information for advisers only.

-As announced, and proposed to apply from 1 July 2020, Australians under the age of 67 will be eligible to make voluntary super contributions without needing to meet the work test1.
-This is an increase to the current requirement of needing to be under age 65, and from a policy perspective, is designed to progressively align the work test with the eligibility age for the age pension (currently legislated to increase from age 66 to age 67 for both men and women by 1 July 2023 ).
+Since 1 July 2020, Australians under the age of 67 are eligible to make voluntary super contributions without needing to meet the work test .
+This is an increase to the previous requirement of needing to be under age 65, and designed to progressively align the work test with the eligibility age for the age pension (currently legislated to increase from age 66 to age 67 for both men and women by 1 July 2023 ).
 Recently, the Federal Budget 2021 contained a proposal to remove the work test requirement for those aged between 67 and 74 for salary sacrifice and non-concessional contributions from 1 July 2022.
 However, the work test requirements will remain for this age group for personal concessional contributions.

-In addition, the proposed measures would increase the bring-forward age to allow individuals under the age of 67 (as at 1 July in the relevant financial year) to make non-concessional contributions to super of up to $300,000 where all other eligibility criteria3 has been met.
+In addition, the bring-forward age has now been updated to allow individuals under the age of 67 (as at 1 July in the relevant financial year) to make non-concessional contributions to super of up to $330,000 where all other eligibility criteria has been met.

 A unique double opportunity

-Currently, while under the age of 65 an individual can make voluntary contributions to super without needing to work.
+Since 1 July 2020, any individuals under the age of 67 are able to make voluntary contributions to super without needing to work.
 However to access their preserved benefits (for those under age 65), they need to have first met a condition of release4.

 One of the most common conditions of release is reaching your preservation age5 and then retiring, or, attaining age 65 at which point you automatically meet a condition of release based on age, regardless of your current work status, patterns or intentions.

-Individuals aged 65 and 66 could make voluntary contribution to super without needing to meet the work test6.
-They would then have the choice to immediately withdraw this amount, or immediately start a retirement income stream as they have automatically met a full condition of release based on age.
+Individuals aged 65 and 666 have the choice to immediately withdraw this amount, or immediately start a retirement income stream as they have automatically met a full condition of release based on age.

 Example #1 – A new opportunity to contribute